Ten Commandments – Why They Matter

 In Mark 12 Jesus was asked which of these commandments was the most important; which one carried the most weight.
 His answer was, Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.
 And He not only answered the question asked, He also answered the question that was implied: The second is this; Love your neighbor as yourself.
 There is no commandment greater than these.
 What Jesus did was summarize the Ten Commandments by saying Love God and Love your neighbor.

-Jesus filtered the Ten Commandments to just two, but our culture wants to filtered Jesus' summation of the Ten Commandments from two down to one.
+Jesus reduced the Ten Commandments to just two, but our culture wants to reduce it even farther.
 As long as people love each other we're happy.
 You can keep God, thanks.
 All you need is love.
 The problem is we can’t get everyone to love each other.
-You see God is love.
-You get rid of God, you lose the ability to love.
+Because God is love and when you get rid of God, you lose the ability to love.

 What sounds like a thoroughly New Testament teaching had its origin in the Ten Commandments You can't have a healthy, holy relationship with humans without having a healthy, holy relationship with God.
 This is so important to us because we were created to live in and thrive in relationships, and God established His laws not to keep us in line, but to invite us into a relationship with Him.